 - Mentoring from appropriately qualified trainers/staff including their telephone and email contact details. - One on one support from JTI qualified trainers - Telephone training support from JTI qualified trainers - Classes (Face to Face support), online support classes, email support as well as recorded classes.
-A range of short course that training programs may complementary to full qualification courses. - Online support and simulations for some - Computer and technology support. - Referral to external support services.
+A range of short course training programs that may be complementary to full qualification courses. - Online support and simulations for some courses. - Computer and technology support. - Referral to external support services.